Isle Royale National Park: Fauna

 the island, their primary prey, snowshoe hares, remain.
 Before the appearance of wolves, coyotes were also predators on the island.
 Coyotes appeared around 1905 and disappeared shortly after wolves arrived in the 1950s.
-Four wolves were brought from Minnesota in 2018. after some debate as to whether or not the introduction was an unnatural intervention.
+Four wolves were brought from Minnesota in 2018 after some debate as to whether or not the introduction was an unnatural intervention.

 Moose are believed to have colonized Isle Royale sometime between 1905 and 1912.
 It was initially believed that a small herd of moose (moose typically do not travel in herds) colonized the islands by crossing the ice from the adjacent mainland; later this theory was modified to a herd of moose swimming 20 miles across Lake Superior from the nearest mainland.
 The improbability of these theories received little scrutiny until recent years.
 Although no thorough scientific investigation to determine how moose arrived on Isle Royale has been carried out to date, both cultural and genetic evidence indicates they were likely introduced by humans to create a private hunting preserve in the early 1900s.
-The cultural evidence that moose were trapped in northwestern Minnesota and transported to Isle Royale sounded far fetched to many until decades later when genetic evidence revealed the moose on Isle Royale were more closely related to moose in the far northwestern Minnesota/Manitoba border area than the mainland adjacent to Isle Royale in far northeastern Minnesota bordering Ontario.
+The cultural evidence that moose were trapped in northwestern Minnesota and transported to Isle Royale seemed unlikely until decades later when genetic evidence revealed the moose on Isle Royale were more closely related to moose in the far northwestern Minnesota/Manitoba border area than the mainland adjacent to Isle Royale in far northeastern Minnesota bordering Ontario.
 Further evidence has also shown that the Washington Harbor Club, a group of well-to-do businessmen, owned various buildings on Isle Royale in addition to railroads that ran from Baudette to Duluth and Two Harbors and so had the means to transport moose from northwestern Minnesota to Two Harbors.

 There are usually around 25 wolves and 1000 moose on the island, but the numbers change greatly year to year.
-In the 2006-2007 winter, 385 moose were counted, as well as 21 wolves, in three packs.
+In the 2006–2007 winter, a survey found 385 moose and 21 wolves in 3 packs.
 In spring 2008, 23 wolves and approximately 650 moose were counted.
 However, recent reductions in winter pack ice had ended replenishment of the wolf population from the mainland.
 Due to genetic inbreeding, the wolf population had declined to two individuals in 2016, causing researchers to expect that the island's wolf population would eventually become extinct.
 At the same time, the island's moose population had exploded to an estimated 1600.
 By November 2017, the wolf population was down to one, a female.

-In December 2016, the National Park Service put forward an initial plan in which they would bring additional wolves to the island in order to prevent the pack from disappearing completely.
-The decision to relocate 20-30 wolves to the island was approved and from September 2018 to September 2019, 19 wolves were relocated to Isle Royale from various locations in Minnesota, Michigan, and Ontario.
+In December 2016, the National Park Service put forward an initial plan to bring additional wolves to the island in order to prevent the pack from disappearing completely.
+The decision to relocate 20–30 wolves to the island was approved and from September 2018 to September 2019, 19 wolves were relocated to Isle Royale from various locations in Minnesota, Michigan, and Ontario.
 As of April 14, 2020, there were an estimated 14 wolves remaining on the island.